ameyabhamare/Customer-Personality-Analysis/README.md

 [![Coverage Status](https://coveralls.io/repos/github/ameyabhamare/FitMe/badge.svg)](https://coveralls.io/github/ameyabhamare/FitMe)

 ## Fitness Tracker: A Usage Trends Analysis

 ### Goal
-The end product will be a tool that functions as described above.
-We will host it on the Cloud with an ML model and EDA pipelines running in the background.
+The end product is a tool that allows the user to upload their fitbit data and presents them with relevant insights pertaining to weight, activity, heartrate and calorific needs.

 ### Theme
 Human temporal routine behavioral analysis and pattern recognition.